VDA5050/VDA5050/VDA5050_EN.md

 # 2 Scope of the Document

-The objective of this recommendation is to simplify the integration and operation of systems consisting of mobile robots and master control systems. <note>Clarification needed?</note>
 This document defines a uniform, vendor-independent communication interface between a master control system and each mobile robot to:
 - reduce the complexity of integrating mobile robots with a master control system,
 - enable mixed-fleet operation of mobile robots from different vendors in a shared physical environment, and
 - provide a toolkit that can be applied to all types of mobile robots, e.g., navigation principles, vehicle sizes, load-handling or manipulation devices, level of autonomy.

-- It is independent of proprietary interfaces and applicable to all areas of use for mobile robots.
+It is independent of proprietary interfaces and applicable to all areas of use for mobile robots.

+It describes a base concept for a coordinated multi-robot setup to base traffic management upon and the necessary logic/expected behavior of the mobile robots.

-The following aspects are not covered by this recommendation:
+The following aspects are not covered:
+- Safety requirements
-- Safety requirements: This document is not a safety standard.
-It does not define functional safety concepts, safety functions, or measures required to fulfil legal or normative safety obligations.
+	- This document is not a safety standard.
+- Traffic management logic
-- Traffic management logic: The traffic management strategies and algorithms inside the master control (e.g., routing strategies, priority rules, deadlock resolution) are not defined.
+	- The traffic management strategies and algorithms (e.g., routing strategies, priority rules, deadlock resolution)
+- Other communication interfaces
-- Other communication interfaces: Communication between the master control and peripheral equipment (e.g., doors, gates, fire protection systems, conveyors, elevators) is not defined.
+	- Any communication other than master control and a mobile robot (e.g., periphery, other IT systems)
-- Overarching IT systems: Communication between the master control and higher-level IT systems (e.g., WMS, EWM, MES, ERP) is not defined.
+- Project coordination
-- Project coordination: Project management, integration processes, commissioning procedures, and acceptance criteria are outside the scope of this recommendation.
+	- E.g., Project management, integration processes, commissioning procedures, and acceptance criteria
+- Operational responsibilities
-- Operational responsibilities: The allocation of responsibilities between operator, integrator, vehicle manufacturer, and master-control supplier for planning, operation, maintenance, and safety is not specified.
+	- between operator, integrator, vehicle vendor, and master control supplier for planning, operation, maintenance, and safety

-<note>Comment on the development process needed?
-The interface is based on the requirements from production and plant logistics in the automotive industry.</note>

-## 3.1 Other applicable documents
+## 3 Other applicable documents

 Document | Version | Description
 ---|---|---